Kuteena: Location

-Retd.
-Capt Mahaveer pasad have written a history of Kutina and history Chauhan, the printed copy will be available at Baba Kundan Das Temple.

 Temples

 Kuteena has many temples: Chauganan Mata, Jugni Mata, Durga Mata, Hanumanji, Thakur ji, Gogaji Maharaj, Santoshi Mata, Baba Kundan Das.
 The Temple of Dadi Jagni is also situated in village Kuteena, and also a temple of 1008 Baba Mohan Das is situated in village Kuteena.The temple of Saint Baba Kundandas and the Durga Mata Temple are located on a hilltop.
 Durga mata temple is being beautifully constructed into a complex.
 After completion it will contain a gufa, temple and park.

 A memorial, Nau-Gaja was also built by the villagers in memory of the martyrs of a short time war of 1880s, held between them and the Maharaja of Neemrana at that time.
-It is worshiped by offering a white cloth of 2 and a quarter guz, namely chaddar, on auspicious occasions and major festivals like Holi and Diwali to show respect and gratitude.

 Economy

 In the past, the economy of Kuteena was based mainly on agriculture but now it is also on Defence, paramilitary and police services.
 However, it has also now shifting towards business and industry.
 Nearby industrial hubs like Gurgaon, Shahajahanpur, Neemrana, Behror, Bhiwadi, Khushkhera, ghiloth Japanese zone 2 and Alwar employ many of the residents, leading to higher family incomes and living standards.